What’s the right type of storage for you?

 Probably, yes - text files like essays take up far less space than media files – and larger cloud storage subscriptions can be expensive.
 The answer?
 Use cloud storage for essays, notes and presentations and an external hard drive for movies and music.

 Serious gamer who’s running low on hard drive space?
 Don’t worry.
 The Seagate Game Drive is made exclusively for Xbox One and Xbox 360.
 With 2TB of additional storage, you don’t need to delete your favourite games to make room for new titles.
-The simple to use plug in and play usability also gets you back to gaming in minutes.
+Get the Seagate Game Drive in 2TB and 4TB.